evcu/evcu.github.io/_posts/2016-12-27-PruningReview.md

 ---
 layout: single
-title: "Compressing Neural Networks"
+title: "A very short review of Compressing Neural Networks"
 tags: [ml, review, pruning, nn]
 category: ml
 excerpt: "A small review of literature on network pruning"
 ---

 As my final project for the Computer Vision class thought by Rob Fergus in Fall 2016, I got the project of implementing compression ideas of Song Han presented in paper `Learning both Weights and Connections for Efficient Neural Networks`.
-Here is a very short review of the paper and some other
+Here is a very short review of the paper and some more.

-### Weights and Connections for Efficient Neural Networks
+## Weights and Connections for Efficient Neural Networks
 Song Han starts the paper with a focus on energy consumption of neural networks and motivates the need of compressing neural networks by pointing out that a smaller network would fit in memory and therefore the energy consumption would be less.
 He first talks about the Related Work

-##### Related Work
+#### Related Work
 - He first points out several quantization and low-rank approximation methods and says that those methods are still valid and can be applied after network pruning.[11-12-13-14]
 - Then he mentions two methods utilizing global average pooling instead of the fully connected layer.
 I think this idea follows the fact that most parameters in popular models are due to the fully connected layers.
 [15-16]
 - Then he mentions the early pruning ideas e.g. biased weight [17] decay and some others [18-19]